sanimishra/648_Assignment1/README.md

 # Assignment1
 This web page provides information about Vecta Corporation such as their innovative solutions,Client testimonials,address and their management teams

- **Vecta corporation**

-_Vecta Corporation provides scalable business solutions to help companies achieve success through revenue increase, cost management, and user satisfaction_.
+ _**Vecta corporation** provides scalable business solutions to help companies achieve success through revenue increase, cost management, and user satisfaction_.

 #### Solutions
 =============